 Voltari Marine Electric

-Formed in 2021, Voltari made major headlines last month when its stunning Voltari 260 centre console completed the lumpy, 146-kilometer open water crossing from Key Largo in Florida to Bimini in the Bahamas, marking what the company says is the longest overseas trip taken yet in a fully electric boat.
+Formed in 2021, Voltari made major headlines last month when its stunning Voltari 260 center console completed the lumpy, 146-kilometer open water crossing from Key Largo in Florida to Bimini in the Bahamas, marking what the company says is the longest overseas trip taken yet in a fully electric boat.

-The handmade, carbon fibre Voltari 260 is definitely an eyeball grabber, with its aggressive deep-V hull, open bow, aft centre console, arched hardtop on sweeping supports, and extended stern swim platform.
+The handmade, carbon fibre Voltari 260 is definitely an eyeball grabber, with its aggressive deep-V hull, open bow, aft center console, arched hardtop on sweeping supports, and extended stern swim platform.
 It comes with a big 142 kWh lithium-ion battery pack and a high performance 544 kW propulsion system developed by LTS Marine – equivalent to about 740 horsepower – that gives it a top speed in the range of 100 km/hr.
 Being fully electric, it whips by silently, and with zero emissions.

 Well, silently until you hit the premium Rockford Fosgate stereo, which is tied into the boat’s Lumitec lighting package.
 But I digress.

 Onboard, the enormous glass helm integrates with Garmin’s ActiveCaptain platform to deliver performance readouts, system stats, safety alerts, navigation, trip planning, range, stereo system and docking cameras in a single, easy-to-use interface.